Dallas Flatbed Truck Accident Lawyers

-Anything large or oddly shaped that can’t fit on a standard 18-wheeler vehicle gets transported on a flatbed truck.
+Anything large or oddly shaped that can’t fit a standard 18-wheeler vehicle gets transported on a flatbed truck.
 Despite the size regulations issued by the Federal Motor Carrier Safety Administration (FMCSA), some cargo can exceed the vehicle’s width.
 When that happens, the truck driver must apply for a special permit to transport the cargo and utilize visible warnings on the truck for other motorists.

 How a Flatbed Truck Accident and Car Accident Differ

-When two small cars collide, the injured parties could potentially walk away with minimal physical harm and property damage.
-On the other hand, when a commercial vehicle weighing 80,000 pounds crashes into a passenger vehicle weighing 4,000 pounds, the result can be fatal.
+When two small cars collide, the injured parties could walk away with minimal physical harm and property damage.
+On the other hand, when a commercial vehicle weighing 80,000 pounds crashes into a passenger weighing 4,000 pounds, the result can be fatal.
 Flatbed truck accidents typically cause debilitating injuries that require months or years of medical treatment.

-- Significant property damage: You’ll probably need more extensive repairs to your car if you get into an accident with a truck instead of a vehicle of similar size to yours.
+- Significant property damage: You’ll probably need more extensive repairs to your car if you get into an accident with a truck instead of a vehicle of a similar size to yours.
 A flatbed truck can crumple a car like a piece of paper during the initial impact and cause subsequent damage from falling cargo.